ORybka/kottans-frontend/README.md

 3. Functions with limited side effects - any changes, or mutations, to the state of the program outside the function are carefully controlled

+A _parameter_ is always going to be a variable name and appears in the function declaration.
+An _argument_ is always going to be a value which appears in the code when the function is called or invoked.

+**null** - "value of nothing vs **undefined** - "absence of value"

+_Falsy values_ - false, null, 0, "", undefined, NaN. !!! `[]` and `{}` are _truthy_!!!

+**Scope** is the part of the program where the particular identifier(e.g. variable of function) is visible and accessible.
+Global scope, function scope and block scope.

+**Hoisting**.
+Before any code is executed, all func declarations are _hoisted_ to the top of their current scope (as well as variables declared inside them (only their declaration not its assignment)).

+**Function Expression**: When a function is assigned to a variable.
+The function can be _named_, or _anonymous_.

+A function that is passed into another function is called a **callback**.

 :zap: **Things that surprised me**

 I was surprised how difficult it was to solve algorithms tasks.
 I will have to come back to them in the nearest future.